madelinecambo/100_Days_Of_Code_Python/Day19-Etch-A-Sketch_and_Turtle_Races/readme.md

-# Day 19 - Damien Hirst Dot Painting
+# Day 19 - Instances, State and Higher Order Functions

 For Day 19 I created an Etch-A-Sketch Game and a Turtle Racing Game using Object Oriented Programming concepts.

 #### Concepts
 * Reading and understanding documentation
+* Higher order functions and how to use them
 * Object states and instances
 * Creating classes and objects
 * Understanding coordinate systems